Cottage Cheese Mac and Cheese {High Protein & Hidden Veggies}

 Put a pot of salted water on the stove on medium heat so it can reach boiling while you’re making the puree mixture.

-If you have fresh butternut squash or cauliflower, start roasting it in the oven or steaming it on the stove.
+If you have fresh butternut squash, sweet potatoes or cauliflower, start roasting it in the oven or steaming it on the stove.
 For frozen vegetables, steam in the microwave.

 2. Make the Puree Mixture